AlanCortez1337/portfolioV2/src/pages/project/acm-team-quiz.md

 ## Challenges

 I think the biggest challenge that arose was definitely the overall time frame.
 Originally, I was going to take my time developing this silly little page but that soon changed.
-Someone suggested that this could potentially be finished for a club event happening in less than a week.
+Someone suggested that this could potentially be finished for a club event happening in _less than a week_.
 I was a bit hesitant at first but I accepted the challenge and faced the crunch.

-Some minor challenges that rose were:
+Some _minor challenges_ that rose were:

 - Being exposed to TypeScript for the first real time
 - Going back to play with Svelte after being brainwashed by the all-mighty React structure